Snapshots: A Cover Story haiku and senryu contest

 Parents/family members: Only students are eligible to receive giveaway items.
 Again, please make sure that poems credited to students originated with the students themselves without input from the parent or other outside sources.

 PLEASE NOTE: We will only share your student’s submissions using their first name, age, and state/province of residence.
 No last names will be mentioned.

 Both of these poems have a 5 – 7 – 5 syllable structure, like so:

 I am writing it right now

 For the newsletter

-(As one of our clever students pointed out last year, this is closer to a senryu than a haiku, but it is still a functional example of the syllable count and formatting!)
+(As one of our clever students pointed a few years ago, this is closer to a senryu than a haiku, but it is still a functional example of the syllable count and formatting!)